BrianSeong99/Agglayer_PessimisticProof/README.md

 ## Reports

 The Benchmark was conducted in the following machine:
+g2-standard-32:
-- 32 AMD EPYC 7B13 vCPUs
+- 32 vCPUs
-- 92 GB RAM
+- 128 GB Memory
-- 1x GeForce RTX 4090 GPU with 24 GB VRAM
+- NVIDIA L4 with 24 GB VRAM
 - 100 GB Storage

 Each zkVM has its own characteristics, so the cycle count, time, memory, and optimization strategy will be different.